-DELIVERY MODE TASK NO. ASSESSMENT PRODUCT INDIVIDUAL OR GROUP WHAT IS THE DURATION / LENGTH?
+DELIVERY MODE task No. ASSESSMENT PRODUCT INDIVIDUAL OR GROUP WHAT IS THE DURATION / LENGTH?
 WHEN SHOULD I SUBMIT?
 WHERE SHOULD I SUBMIT IT?
-All 1 Placement performance Individual N/A Throughout teaching period (refer to Format) To be Negotiated All 1a Portfolio Individual Throughout the Semester Throughout teaching period (refer to Format) Online ePortfolio Submission All 1b Oral Individual and Group 15 minute presentation + 5 minute question time Week 13 In Class All 2 Code of Conduct Individual 75 hours Throughout teaching period (refer to Format) To be Negotiated
+All 1 Placement performance Individual 10 weeks Throughout teaching period (refer to Format) To be Negotiated All 1a Portfolio Individual You will upload evidence to the e-portfolio throughout the semester Throughout teaching period (refer to Format) Online ePortfolio Submission All 1b Oral Individual and Group 15 minute presentation + 5 minute question time Week 13 In Class All 2 Code of Conduct Individual 100 hours Throughout teaching period (refer to Format) To be Negotiated